Eliška Junková: 1928 Targa Florio

 Campari crossed the line first of the leaders, but as he had started forty minutes ahead, everyone waited for the rest to arrive to determine the actual winner.
 First to appear was Conte Caberto Conelli in his works Bugatti T37, finishing faster than Campari.
 Divo came through faster still and eyes were looking for "Miss Bugatti" (as the locals called her).
 It was not to be, as in the last half of the lap she had suffered a puncture, losing two vital minutes while her husband, as mechanic, changed the tyre.
 The stop also overheated the engine and they were stymied by loss of radiator water, so she had to ease back to nurse the car home.
-She finished a credible fifth out of only twelve finishers, eventually almost nine minutes behind the winner, Divo, and beating 25 other top drivers, including the likes of Luigi Fagioli, René Dreyfus, Ernesto Maserati and Tazio Nuvolari.
+She finished a creditable fifth out of only twelve finishers, eventually almost nine minutes behind the winner, Divo, and beating 25 other top drivers, including the likes of Luigi Fagioli, René Dreyfus, Ernesto Maserati and Tazio Nuvolari.

 In his book My Two Lives, Dreyfus says:

 Her tenacity and determination were remarkable.
 For this event, she travelled to Sicily with a governess and a car like the one with which she would compete, a full month before the race.
 She began slowly, one lap one day, two laps the next and so on - she must have put up thirty or forty laps in that car.
 She knew the course better than anybody.
 She really pounded her Bugatti; it was a very used car by race day, but she had thought ahead of course and the Bugatti team arrived with the new car she had ordered, a T35B painted black and yellow and arranged to have delivered to the course.
 She was ready with her plan.
 In the early laps of the race she started to scare the wits out of the other drivers - being beaten by a woman was unthinkable then - and she was up with the leaders until the final lap.
 What she hadn't considered in all her careful pre-race calculations and what she couldn't have foreseen, was that mechanical problems might interfere with her plan.
 When they did, she was forced to drop back.
 Still, she finished fifth - a terrific showing.
 Nobody who was in that Targa, ever forgot that formidable Lady.